The Complexity of Resilience Problems via Valued Constraint Satisfaction: Introduction

 Resilience problems have been considered on set databases~\cite{Resilience,NewResilience} and, more recently, also on bag databases~\cite{LatestResilience}.
 The latter means that every fact in the database is associated with a multiplicity, that is, a tuple of constants may have multiple occurrences in the same relation.
 Bag databases are of importance because they represent SQL databases more faithfully than set databases~\cite{bag-semantics}.
 Note that if the resilience problem of a query $\mu$ can be solved in polynomial time on bag databases, then it can be solved in polynomial time also on set databases.
 Regarding the converse, Makhija and Gatterbauer \cite{LatestResilience} identify a conjunctive query for which the resilience problem on bag databases is NP-hard whereas the resilience problem on set databases is in P.

-In this paper, we present a surprising link between the resilience problem for (unions of) conjunctive queries under bag semantics and \emph{valued constraint satisfaction problems (VCSPs)}, which constitute a large class of computational optimisation problems.
+In this article, we present a surprising link between the resilience problem for (unions of) conjunctive queries under bag semantics and \emph{valued constraint satisfaction problems (VCSPs)}, which constitute a large class of computational optimization problems.
 In a VCSP, we are given a finite set of variables, a finite sum of cost functions on these variables, and a threshold $u$, and the task is to find an assignment to the variables so that the sum of the costs is at most $u$.
 The computational complexity of such problems has been studied depending on the admitted cost functions, which we may view as a \emph{valued structure}.
 A complete classification has been obtained for valued structures with a finite domain, showing that the corresponding VCSPs are in P or NP-hard~\cite{KozikOchremiak15,KolmogorovKR17,BulatovFVConjecture,ZhukFVConjecture,Zhuk20}.
 There are also some results about VCSPs of valued structures with infinite domains~\cite{BodirskyMaminoViola-Journal,ViolaZivny}.

 We show that the resilience problem for every union of connected conjunctive queries can be formulated as a VCSP for a valued structure with an \emph{oligomorphic automorphism group}, i.e., a structure with a countable domain that, for every fixed $k$, has only finitely many orbits of $k$-tuples under the action of the automorphism group.
 This property is important for classical CSPs (which can be seen as VCSPs where all cost functions take values in $\{0,\infty\}$) since it enables the use and extension of some tools from finite-domain CSPs (see, e.g.,~\cite{Book}).
-The complexity classification for general, not necessarily connected conjunctive queries can be reduced to the connected case.
-In the important special case that the conjunctive query is incidence-acyclic (meaning that it has an acyclic incidence graph), we even obtain a VCSP for a valued structure with a finite domain and consequently obtain a P versus NP-complete dichotomy from the known dichotomy for such VCSPs.
+The complexity classification for unions of general, not necessarily connected, conjunctive queries can be reduced to the connected case.
+In the important special case that every conjunctive query in the union is incidence-acyclic (meaning that it has an acyclic incidence graph), we even obtain a VCSP for a valued structure with a finite domain and consequently obtain a P versus NP-complete dichotomy from the known dichotomy for such VCSPs.
+In addition, we consider the resilience problem for two-way regular path queries (2RPQs), a fundamental query language for graph databases that is orthogonal in expressive power to unions of conjunctive queries \cite{DBLP:journals/sigmod/CalvaneseGLV03,DBLP:conf/icdt/MartensT18}.
+We observe that the resilience problem for any 2RPQ can also be translated into a VCSP for a valued structure with a finite domain, thus obtaining a P versus NP-complete dichotomy in this case.

 The above results actually hold in the more general setting where some relations or tuples may be declared to be \emph{exogenous}, meaning that they may \emph{not} be removed from the database to make the query false.
 This is useful when the data in the database stems from different sources; it was also considered in~\cite{Resilience,NewResilience, LatestResilience}.